-Actions that would reduce both our own and our customers' emissions
+Actions that would reduce our own supply chain emissions (our own scope 3)

 We are always open to partnering with our customers to drive environmental and social impact at scale.
 We also want to bring this to life for shoppers by identifying claims and with in-store activations so that they can join us on the journey.
-Programs on sustainable agriculture can have significant environmental benefit while also connecting consumers to the foods they have every day.
+Programs on sustainable agriculture can have significant environmental benefits while also connecting consumers to the foods they have every day.